dmlc/xgboost/jvm-packages/xgboost4j-spark/docs/index.md

 With regards to ML pipeline save and load, please refer the next section.

-### Export to local
+### Export for Other Bindings of XGBoost

 After we train a model with XGBoost4j-Spark on massive dataset, sometimes we want to do model serving in single machine or integrate it with other single node libraries for further processing.
 XGBoost4j-Spark supports export model to local by:

 ```scala
     val nativeModelPath = "/tmp/nativeModel"